 Step:6 Clicking on Just remove my files is faster as it doesn’t completely wipe the files from your system, an ideal option if you’re planning to keep the laptop.

 Step:7 Clicking on Remove files and clean the drive is more ideal for if you’re not planning to keep the laptop and are preparing it for selling or giving it away to a new user.
 If choosing this option you will want to ensure that your deleted files can’t be recovered by the new user or anyone else.

 Step:8 Click on Reset.
 After a few minutes, your OS should be back to being brand new.

 The above steps are for laptops with Windows 10 installed.
 If you have an older OS such as Windows 7 or 8, or if you have specific reasons for reverting to an earlier build you will need to follow a different set of steps.
 The steps for these specific tasks are a bit more complicated and might take longer than the process described above, but any online guide should direct you to do everything from the comfort of home without outside help.

 Whichever OS you’re using or whatever your intent, remember that a factory reset only resets the software itself back to when your laptop was fresh out of the factory.
 Your laptop’s hardware is a different story.

-Although a factory reset can re-establish and strengthen software-hardware connection, in essence optimizing your laptop, it can’t fix any dents, scratches, or dirt that your computer’s hardware has accumulated overtime.
+Although a factory reset can re-establish and strengthen the software-hardware connection, in essence optimizing your laptop, it can’t fix any dents, scratches, or dirt that your computer’s hardware has accumulated over time.

-Even after factory reset if your problem still exists or you want to install clean windows with latest version then you read our post about How to make a Bootable Pendrive for installing Windows: Easy Way, this will help you create a bootable pen drive that you can use to clean install windows 10 on your PC and Laptop or you can use bootable pen drive to upgrade your current windows OS.
+Even after a factory reset if your problem still exists or you want to install clean windows with the latest version then you read our post about How to Make a Bootable Pendrive for installing Windows: Easy Way, this will help you create a bootable pen drive that you can use to clean install windows 10 on your PC and Laptop or you can use bootable pen drive to upgrade your current Windows OS.